temadol/gmail_generator/README.md

 # gmail_generator
-python Script to generate Gmail accounts with sms virification, written with Selenium please sign up and charge an Account in sms-activate.ru
+python Script to generate Gmail accounts with sms verification, written with Selenium please sign up and charge an Account in sms-activate.ru